opener-project/pos-tagger-en-es/README.md

 INSTALLATION
 ============

-Installing the ehu-pos requires the following steps:
+Installing the pos-tagger-en requires the following steps:

 If you already have installed in your machine JDK6 and MAVEN 3, please go to step 3 directly.
 Otherwise, follow these steps: